Background

 The effect

-10 Months after the program began, OAS had expanded their team of core developers by 160%.
+10 Months after the program began, Scania had expanded their team of core developers by 160%.
 While the new developers had different starting positions, half of the group was taking on design tasks at this point.

 While many were skeptical at the start, the program was at this point positively received by the organization.
 10 months after the start, leaders at Scania ran the TTT program with a second group of developers, this time on their own.